 Parking manoeuvres - tips for success

-One word – practise!
+One word – practice!
 They all get easier with practice.
-Practise in different locations - don't always reverse park in the same street and on the big day don't over-think the manoeuvres.
+Practice in different locations - don't always reverse park in the same street and on the big day don't over-think the manoeuvres.

 Read the Guide to the Driving Test to familiarise yourself with all the different manoeuvres required.

 Remember they are a small part of the overall driving test.
 For some reason people place major importance on the reverse park and there seems to be a perception that if they don't get it right then they've failed the test (especially if they bump the kerb).
 But unless it's significant enough to be a fail item, then it is usually just a negative tick on the score sheet.